mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Sometimes a dwarf or a troll has to use someone else’s stuff or make do with what’s handy.
 Any time a dwarf or troll uses gear that is not adapted for them, they suffer a –2 penalty on all actions involving that gear.
 This means armor doesn’t close right, guns don’t fit right, commlinks aren’t easy to use, etc

-#### Wireless Functionality

-Nearly every device is wireless.
-The wireless revolution started for tracking purposes, though most of the tracking was about observing consumer behavior.
-The corps also found it useful for inventory tracking and seeing how people used their goods.
-The only trick was finding a way to make sure consumers had a reason to {REMOVE ME} - keep the wireless functionality on at all times.
-That led to … the wireless bonus!

-{REMOVE ME} - **Wireless Bonus**

 Many items have a bonus applied when they’re kept attached to the Matrix.
 For the bulk of the population, this is just a little convenient aid in their normal life, but for runners it is often a door- die decision, because leaving your Smartgun XI linked to the Matrix could be the little edge you need, or it could be your doom as you get hacked and the fancy electronics-laden SMG becomes a paperweight.
 Items with a bonus are listed, and some have it listed for the entire category as well.

-**Turning It Off**

-Separating yourself and your gear from the Matrix is easy.
-An `Electronics + Intelligence (6) Test` as a Minor Action is all it takes in combat.
-The rest of the time, you can just assume you can figure it out as long as you have the Electronics skill.

-**Throwbacks**

-These devices are older tech.
-Whether it’s because they’re incompatible with the current Matrix or devoid of a way to interface with it, they don’t have a way to connect and gain any bonus from the wireless world.
-They also can’t be hacked in any way shape or form other than the other use of the word, like when a troll swings his axe and hacks your antique rifle in half.